What to see and do in Singapore

 How to get from Changi Airport to the City

 Getting into Singapore from Changi Airport is easy.
-Take the free shuttle train to catch the MRT (Mass Rapid Transport) into the city centre, or pickup a taxi to your hotel.
+Take the free shuttle train to catch the MRT (Mass Rapid Transport) into the city centre, or take a taxi directly to your hotel.

 What to do in Singapore.
 Pin this for later.